 Fado – my selection

 In this section “Fado – my selection” I tried to give references from current and past artists, female and male voices, “naive” themes and poetically elaborated themes.
-In a universe of hundreds of artists and thousands of songs, any selection is always debatable, but the objective is to give a first approach.
+In a universe of hundreds of artists and thousands of songs, any choice is always debatable, but the aim is to give a first approach.
 In this artistic expression, the clarity in the expression of the word is as important as the melody or the interpretation.

 Tribute to Fado – Rua do Capelão